Custom Buttons

 The target device needs to have an Ivanti EPM Agent installed.

-For target location "ConsoleDevice" and "ConsoleDeviceAsLoggonUser" it is required, that the device of the console user is having the Ivanti EPM Agent of the current EPM Server installed.
+For target locations "ConsoleDevice" and "ConsoleDeviceAsLoggedOnUser", the console user's device must have the Ivanti EPM Agent for the current EPM Server installed.

 The PowerShell executable must be available on the target device.